Riot in Cell Block Number 9: Cover versions

 The song has been covered by many cross-genre artists such as The Grateful Dead, Wanda Jackson, Vicki Young, Johnny Winter, Dr. Feelgood, The Blues Brothers, Wee Willie Harris, Commander Cody and his Lost Planet Airmen, Johnny Cash, and Flat Duo Jets.

 The Beach Boys reworked the song as "Student Demonstration Time" for the 1971 album Surf's Up.
 The Beach Boys originally covered the song for their 1965 album, Beach Boys' Party!, but it was never officially released until two versions appeared on the 2015 compilation Beach Boys' Party!
 Uncovered and Unplugged.

 It was also translated and performed in French by Michel Pagliaro as "Émeute dans la Prison" (Riot in the Prison).
 In his version it was July 13, 1968, at 4:00 am and originated in cell block #3.
 It was later covered by Éric Lapointe.

+A Parody of the song called “The King of Everything” was used in “Pound Puppies and the Legend of Big Paw” as Marvin McNasty’s villain song.